Utility Functions

 [5]:

-from few.utils.utility import get_kerr_geo_constants_of_motion, ELQ_to_pex
+from few.utils.geodesic import get_kerr_geo_constants_of_motion, ELQ_to_pex

 a = 0.5